-Participants may borrow from their accounts a minimum of \$1,000, up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance.
+Participants may borrow from their Plan accounts in an amount equal to at least \$1,000 and up to a maximum amount equal to the lesser of \$50,000 or 50% of their vested account balance.
 Except for loans used to purchase a primary residence, which can have terms of up to 15 years, loan terms are limited to a maximum of five years.
 Any loans that have been transferred into the Plan from a previous plan are subject to the terms of the initial loan.
-Loans are secured by the balance in the participant's account and bear interest at a rate commensurate with prevailing commercial rates at the time of the loan as determined by the recordkeeper.
+Loans are secured by the balance in the relevant participant's account and bear interest at a rate commensurate with prevailing commercial rates at the time of the loan as determined by the recordkeeper.
 Principal and interest are paid ratably through regular payroll deductions.
 Upon a termination of employment, any outstanding loans are due and payable within 90 days following the termination date.
-At December 31, 2022, interest rates on outstanding loans ranged from 4.25% to 6.50%, with maturity dates through August 29, 2037.
-At December 31, 2021, interest rates on outstanding loans ranged from 4.25% to 6.50%, with maturity dates through September 29, 2036.
+At December 31, 2023, interest rates on outstanding loans ranged from 4.25% to 9.50%, with maturity dates through November 29, 2038.
+At December 31, 2022, interest rates on outstanding loans ranged from 4.25% to 8.50%, with maturity dates through August 29, 2037.